-(3) A five-member alternative health care formulary committee appointed by the board shall establish a natural substance formulary list.
+(3) A five-member alternative health care formulary committee appointed by the board shall establish a formulary list.
 The committee consists of a licensed pharmacist plus four members of the board, two of whom must be licensed naturopathic physicians, one who must be a licensed medical doctor, and one who must be a public member.
 The list may not go beyond the scope of substances covered by approved naturopathic college curricula or continuing education and must be reviewed annually by the committee.
 Changes to the list that are recommended by the committee and accepted by the board must be published as administrative rules.

 (4) Naturopathic physicians may perform or order for diagnostic purposes a physical or orificial examination, ultrasound, phlebotomy, clinical laboratory test or examination, physiological function test, and any other noninvasive diagnostic procedure commonly used by physicians in general practice and as authorized by 37-26-201(2).